EncyclopediaRed/btcamp-87826/content/support.md

     bulletpoints:
       - title: Terms & Conditions
         description: >+
-          "AGREEMENT TO TERMS<br /><br />These Terms of Use constitute a legally binding agreement made between you, whether personally or on behalf of an entity (“you”) and Büt Camp, Inc., doing business as BCI (\"BCI\", “we”, “us”, or “our”), concerning your access to and use of the
+          "1.
+AGREEMENT TO TERMS<br /><br />These Terms of Use constitute a legally binding agreement made between you, whether personally or on behalf of an entity (“you”) and Büt Camp, Inc., doing business as BCI (\"BCI\", “we”, “us”, or “our”), concerning your access to and use of the